Non-overlap Average Treatment Effect Bounds: Non-overlap bounds

-Proposition~\ref{prop:smooth-bounds} establishes the key guarantee, that the smooth bounds $\smoothL(c, \gamma)$ and $\smoothU(c, \gamma)$ contain the ATE while requiring only that the approximation functions satisfy Property~\ref{req:smooth-approach}---a condition easily ensured by construction.
-The proof illustrates why Property~\ref{req:smooth-approach} is essential: it ensures that the smooth approximation error $\psi_s(c) - \psi(c)$ has the correct sign.
+Proposition~\ref{prop:smooth-bounds} establishes the key guarantee, that the smooth bounds $\smoothL(c, \gamma)$ and $\smoothU(c, \gamma)$ contain the ATE while requiring only that the approximation functions satisfy Property~\ref{req:smooth-approach}, a condition easily ensured by construction.
+The proof (included in the appendix) illustrates why Property~\ref{req:smooth-approach} is essential: it ensures that the smooth approximation error $\psi_s(c, \gamma) - \psi(c)$ has the correct sign.
 Without this property, inequality \eqref{eq:smooth-approx-error} could fail, potentially yielding bounds that exclude the ATE.
+The use of the smooth approximation introduces another term to the size of the ATE bounds, which is now the sum of the original identification gap and a smooth approximation error term:

-This approach builds naturally on existing work with smooth approximations for non-smooth functionals, though two key distinctions merit attention \citep{van2014targeted}.
-First, in standard point identification settings, the smooth approximation error typically lacks clear structure---it may be positive or negative without pattern.
+The smooth approximation approach builds naturally on existing work with smooth approximations for non-smooth functionals \citep{van2014targeted}, though two key distinctions merit attention.
+First, in standard point identification settings, the smooth approximation error typically lacks clear structure: it may be positive or negative without pattern.
 Consequently, an estimator targeting the smooth approximation does not implicitly target the original non-smooth parameter in any specific way.
-Instead, researchers must employ data-adaptive smoothing techniques that ensure the approximation error vanishes as sample size grows, thereby enabling valid inference for the non-smooth functional \citep{whitehouse2025inference}.

-Our partial identification framework sidesteps this complication entirely.
-Because our smooth bounds contain the non-smooth bounds by construction, we preserve valid ATE inference even when using fixed smoothing parameters.
+Instead, researchers must employ data-adaptive smoothing techniques that ensure the approximation error vanishes as sample size grows, thereby enabling valid inference for the non-smooth functional \citep{whitehouse2025inference, levis2025covariate}.
+Our partial identification framework sidesteps this complication entirely: because our smooth bounds contain the non-smooth bounds by construction, we preserve valid ATE inference even when using fixed smoothing parameters.
 This guarantee---that smooth bounds maintain validity---has appeared previously with smooth instrumental variable bounds \citep{levis2025covariate}.
-However, our setting makes the smooth bounds more practically essential.
 While \citet{levis2025covariate} develop smooth bounds, they also achieve $\sqrt{n}$-rates for estimating non-smooth bounds under mild margin conditions.
 In their context, targeting non-smooth bounds directly remains both feasible and preferable from a practical standpoint.
-By contrast, achieving comparable rates for our non-smooth bounds would require substantially stronger assumptions, making the smooth approximation approach not merely convenient but practically necessary.
+By contrast, achieving comparable rates for our non-smooth bounds would require substantially stronger assumptions, making the smooth approximation approach necessary.